 Once we’re done we typically take some time 1.5/2 hours for an ‘opt-in’ non-mandatory ‘hang time’.
 Get lunch, grab coffee with someone, etc.

-You’ll notice the similarities here: Both focus on sharing overall vision with the team, and in fostering alignment.
-Both of these meetings also occur monthly, and last about 1 – 1.5 hours.
+You’ll notice the similarities here: Both focus on sharing the overall vision with the team, and in fostering alignment.
+Both of these meetings also occur monthly and last about 1–1.5 hours.

 Whatever you decide to put on your team meeting agenda, make sure you’re not doing them just to check the box.
 Any time the meeting format begins to feel stale, be sure to switch it up.
 You can also incorporate more folks or guest speakers into the agenda, as suggested by Watercooler members.